luanakwon/GroupChatGPT/TERMS.md

 - We are not affiliated with OpenAI.
 All AI-generated content is subject to OpenAI's terms.

 ### 4. Data Use and Privacy
-We store minimal data—specifically, conversation summaries and timestamps—to improve user experience.
-Full message content is not logged or stored except when temporarily accessed to generate responses during bot invocation.
+We do not store any uswer message content or metadata beyond the scope of active request.
+Console logs containing truncated message previews are ephemeral and cleared with each server session restart.
 For more details, please refer to our [Privacy Policy](PRIVACY.md).

 ### 5. Limitations of Liability